MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-the-directed-power-management-framework.md

 ## Testing

-Microsoft provides three tests you can use for DFx: a single-device test in the [Windows Driver Kit](https://docs.microsoft.com/windows-hardware/drivers/download-the-wdk) intended for testing user-specified devices, a device-level HLK test, and a system-level HLK test intended for testing all devices on a system.
+Microsoft provides three tests for DFx: a single-device test in the [Windows Driver Kit](https://docs.microsoft.com/windows-hardware/drivers/download-the-wdk) intended for testing user-specified devices, a device-level HLK test, and a system-level HLK test intended for testing all devices on a system.

 The single-device test is available as part of the [PwrTest](https://docs.microsoft.com/windows-hardware/drivers/devtest/pwrtest) tool that ships with the WDK.
 To access it, run the tool with the `/directedfx` switch.
 For more information, see [PwrTest DirectedFx Scenario](../devtest/pwrtest-directedfx-scenario.md).